Michael Carey (hurler)

 Michael Carey (born 30 March 1999) is an Irish hurler who plays for Kilkenny intermediate Championship club Young Irelands and at inter-county level with the Kilkenny senior hurling team.
-He usually lines out as a left corner-back.
+He usually lines out as a left wing-back.

 Playing career

 Young Irelands

 Carey joined the Young Irelands club at a young age and played in all grades at juvenile and underage levels before joining the club's top adult team.

 Kilkenny

 Minor and under-21

 Carey first lined out for Kilkenny as a member of the minor team during the 2017 Leinster Championship.
 He made his first appearance for the team on 8 April 2017 when he lined out at full-back in Kilkenny's 3–22 to 0–04 defeat of Westmeath.
 Carey won a Leinster Championship medal on 2 July following a 3–15 to 1–17 defeat of Dublin in the final.

 Carey progressed onto the Kilkenny under-21 team for the 2018 Leinster Championship.
 He made his first appearance for the team on 20 June 2018 when he was introduced as a half-time substitute for Ryan Bergin in a 3–13 to 1–17 defeat by Galway.